bcfurtado/django-test-runner.el/README.md

 ### Installation

 This package is not on melpa yet.
-If you would like to install in the mean time and you are using [use-package](https://github.com/jwiegley/use-package) and [straight.el](https://github.com/raxod502/straight.el), you can:
+If you would like to install it in the meantime and you are using [use-package](https://github.com/jwiegley/use-package) and [straight.el](https://github.com/raxod502/straight.el), you can:

 ``` emacs-lisp
 (use-package django-test-runner